zeruel11/-encoder-/ModWorks.md

 # TO DO List

-1. Rebuild database and cache
+- [X] Rebuild database and cache
-2. Immersive armors rebuild meshes.
+- [ ] Immersive armors rebuild meshes.
 Check records and bash patch as needed
-3. Reorganize mod organizer
+- [X] Reorganize mod organizer
+- [ ] Rebuild bashedPatch with home settings